Should Dogs Eat Raw Or Cooked Meat

 Veterinarians and canine nutritionists generally recommend a balanced and complete diet that meets the nutritional needs of dogs.
 While both raw and cooked meat diets can be part of a healthy diet, it's essential to carefully consider the potential risks and benefits of each approach.

 "A balanced diet is key to canine health," says Dr. Jane Smith, a board-certified veterinary nutritionist.
-"Whether you choose to feed raw or cooked meat, it's important to ensure that the diet is nutritionally complete and appropriate for your dog's individual needs."
+"Whether you choose to feed raw or cooked meat, don't forget to make sure the diet is nutritionally complete and appropriate for your dog's individual needs.

 Tips and Expert Advice